ttscoff/bunch/bunch-files/apps.md

 If you use "@@" alone on a line, Bunch will hide all visible apps.
 (Menu bar apps like Dash or TextExpander may not hide properly.)
 This is ideal for use at the very beginning of a Bunch, giving you a clean slate for a new set of apps.

+Note that a windowed app in the foreground when you run the Bunch will likely fail to hide.
+The better option is [focus](#focus) one of the apps that the Bunch launches.

 > You can also append an underscore to any single app name and Bunch will attempt to hide it after launching.
 (This can be flaky depending on how long the app takes to launch.)
 {:.tip}